StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/create-a-feeder.md

     **- Interval**

     How often the alert feeder sends requests to the external system.

-Make sure the interval is shorter than the processing time to avoid potential issues.
+    !!! warning "Define the interval carefully based on your reactivity requirements" Make sure the interval is shorter than the processing time to avoid potential issues, but not too short to prevent excessive requests to the API.

+    !!! info "Execution delay for the first run"
+        After creation, the alert feeder takes 1 to 2 minutes before its first execution.
+After that, the configured interval is applied between subsequent executions.

     **- Request timeout time**